How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-The new chart or graph will be added to your ‘Visualizer Library’ section …
+Your graph or chart will now be added to your ‘Visualizer Library’ section …

-Note that every element is given a unique ID displayed in a shortcode.
-As you will see shortly, this lets you add graphs and charts to your content very quickly …
+Note that every new element is given a unique ID displayed as a shortcode.
+As you will see in just a moment, this allows you to easily embed graphs and charts into your content …

 Graphs and charts added to the Visualizer Library can easily be accessed by their type …

-After a chart or graph has been added to the ‘Visualizer Library’, you can edit it, duplicate it, or trash it …
+After adding an item to the ‘Visualizer Library’, you can edit it, clone it, or trash it …

 First, create a new post or page (or open an existing one) …